AartSchipper/MasterClock/README.md

 Arduino based master clock for slave clocks.
 --------------------------------------------

-* Minute or second impules.
+* Minute or second impulses.
 * DCF-77 as a time reference.
 * Siderial, lockal or UTC time.